Independent Study and Honors

 6. Together the student and advisor need to schedule the thesis examination, consulting with the other committee members to set a date at least twelve days before Commencement.
 Once the date and time are agreed upon, the advisor and student ask the Department administrator to reserve a room for the examination.

-8. The student should give a copy of her thesis to each member of her thesis committee.
+8. The student should give a copy of her thesis to each member of her thesis committee before the deadline.

 9. The oral honors examination is one hour long.
 It must occur at least twelve days before Commencement.
 The usual practice for scheduling an English Department thesis defense is to plan it for a day within one week of the department's thesis submission deadline.
 By tradition the oral examination is called a “defense,” but that word should not be taken literally.
 It is a discussion of the project between the student and her examining committee, in which committee members may ask for elaboration or clarification of specific points or ask the student to relate her work more broadly to her literary studies.
 Committee members may suggest or ask the student to make small, proofreading corrections before submitting it to the Library.
 After the examination, the advisor will tell the student whether she has passed but not what level of distinction the committee will recommend.
 Levels of distinction and eligibility criteria may be found in the College “Guidelines for the Honors Program and Honors Thesis.”
 A thesis not recommended for a degree with distinction will be recorded on the student's transcript as independent study.